| |

 Trail Description:

 Walk through the gate and down the road into Eaton Canyon.
 You'll descend about 60 vertical feet before crossing bridge and heading up the road.
 The route climbs steadily.
 If you need a rest, take advantage of the well-placed park benches perched along the way.
-At the one-mile maker you pass the junction for the trail coming up from Eaton Canyon (see alternate routes below).
+At the one-mile maker you pass the junction for the Walnut Canyon trail coming up from Eaton Canyon (see Alternate Routes below).
 Continue climbing as the views of the San Gabriel Valley below open up.
-In a few tenths of a mile past the two-mile marker, you will cut back to the left on the last of five major switchbacks.
+Shortly past the two-mile marker, you will cut back to the left on the last of five major switchbacks.
 You're now on the final pitch and in a few minutes you'll be passing the Henninger Flats sign and descending gently to your destination.

 Return the way you came.